Skip to content

 Running Migrations

-When you update the @subscrio/core package, you may need to run migrations to update your database schema.
-You can do this in two ways:
+When you update the Subscrio package, you may need to run migrations to update your database schema.
+The migration system tracks schema versions in the system_config table and only applies pending migrations, so it's safe to run multiple times.
+You can run migrations programmatically:

 const migrationsApplied = await subscrio.migrate();